Intention Games: Towards Strategic Coexistence between Partially Honest and Blind Players: Related Work

 \section{Related Work}

 Classical game theory considers extensively models of competition in the form of games with incomplete information \cite{gt}.
-Bayesian games (Chapter 9, \cite{gt}) allow players to have imperfect information about some aspect of other players, but have beliefs about those aspects through some probability distribution.
-Stochastic games \cite{stochastic} are extensive form games where the transitions taken by players are random variables.
-In both these cases, the game theoretic model is of incomplete information, but can be modelled as a distribution on the uncertainty.
-However, Intention Games do not permit any freedom to model / analyze structure of the private payoffs, which can change arbitrarily per iteration of the game. \\
+Bayesian games (Chapter 9, \cite{gt}) allow players to have incomplete information about the payoffs of other players, but have beliefs about those payoffs through some probability distribution \cite{bgi}.
+Bayesian rationality dictates that players choose to maximize their expected utility \cite{epis-book}.
+The said Bayesian rationality also governs decision making in epistemic game theory \cite{epis-stanford}, but rational decisions by a player in this framework are evaluated on the basis of what a player's preferences are, and beliefs on what their competitors are going to do \cite{epis-stanford}.
+These beliefs can be characterized using Harsanyi's type spaces, or probabilistic type spaces, among others \cite{epis-econ}.
+Stochastic games \cite{stochastic} are extensive form games where the game transitions taken by players are random variables: the next game is a probabilistic function of the current game and current joint action / strategy profile.
+In all these cases, the game theoretic model is of incomplete information, but can be modelled as a distribution on the underlying game, or some distribution on the uncertainty of the choices of the players' opponents.
+However, Intention Games do not permit any freedom to model / analyze structure of the private payoffs, which can change arbitrarily per iteration of the game, and consequently, for any player, there is a uniform distribution on the payoffs chosen by other players in the worst case, rendering the player blind on the underlying true game. \\

-Secondly, there do exist studies on learning in games \cite{l-gt}.
+There do exist studies on learning in games \cite{l-gt}.
 Again, methods such as fictitious play are inapplicable since the private payoff can change \emph{per iteration} of the game.
-Also no player can learn the exact private payoff of any other player, only the lower bound on the payoff deviation of each player through the public information given by all players during the game. \\
+Also no player can learn the exact private payoff of any other player, only the lower bound on the payoff defection of each player through the public information given by all players during the game.
+Principles from contract theory \cite{contract} are rendered inapplicable due to the spontaneity and temporality of Intention Game agreements.
+Furthermore, the information asymmetry \cite{info-asymm} model in contract theory assumes at least one party has complete information, which is untrue for $k (> 1)$ Intention Games (Definition \ref{def:k-ig}).
+Finally, as opposed to mixed oligopolies \cite{mixed-olig}, where players/firms are hidden, Intention Games permit true payoffs to be hidden with all players public. \\